 Within each window indicated by NR-DL-PRS-MeasurementTimeWindowsConfig, the UE expects that the indicated DL PRS resource sets across all dl-PRS-IDs are from one DL PRS positioning frequency layer, and that the number of indicated DL PRS resource sets associated with each dl-PRS-ID are the same.

-The UE may be provided with NR-PRU-DL-Info which contains measurement(s) performed by a positioning reference unit (PRU) [20, TS 38.305], the timestamps associated with the measurement(s), and the location information of the PRU. <omitted text>
+The UE may be provided with NR-PRU-DL-Info which contains measurement(s) performed by a positioning reference unit (PRU) [20, TS 38.305], the timestamps associated with the measurement(s), and the location information of the PRU.
+The UE may be provided with NR-TRP-LocationInfo-Implicit [17, TS 37.355] associated with NR-PRU-DL-Info.

+<omitted text>

 5.2.1.4.2 Report quantity configurations